 The study of international finance reveals a dramatically less dynamic operating environment just a few decades ago.
 National borders were far more important to economics and business in the 1980s, when the United States was the largest consumer market in the world.
 American companies prospered simply by focusing on the domestic market.

 Most international business occurred in close geographical proximity, with some exceptions in the major imports and exports of the world’s leading economies, including the U.S., Germany and Japan.
 American tobacco, Japanese electronics and German automobiles were highly sought after.
-China and other Asian economies began to rise because of low cost labor.
+China and other Asian economies began to rise in global context due to low-cost labor.
 One of the most significant catalysts in international finance had yet to emerge — the internet.

 International Finance Today

 Concurrent with technological progress, financial movements and innovations to enable trade started to emerge.
-International trade agreements like the General Agreement on Tariffs and Trade (GATT) and the North American Free Trade Agreement (NAFTA) and entities like the World Trade Organization (WTO) promoted international trade and provided a regulatory environment to promote trust between trading partners.
+International trade agreements like the General Agreement on Tariffs and Trade (GATT) and the North American Free Trade Agreement (NAFTA) and entities like the World Trade Organization (WTO) and the World Bank promoted international trade and provided a regulatory environment to promote trust between trading partners.

-Free trade between nations is generally highly desirable for companies based in the United States, assuming trade agreements are fair, with no heavy tariffs or trade imbalances.
-However, we have yet to realize the full potential of international trade and finance, largely because the rate of liberalization has outpaced the influx rate of MBAs into this field.
+Free trade between nations is often highly desirable for companies based in the United States, assuming trade agreements are fair, with no heavy tariffs or trade imbalances.
+However, numerous factors like economic and supply chain volatility spurred by the COVID-19 pandemic, tariff wars, periods of instability of the U.S. dollar, inflation and political or social movements can dramatically impact and complexify global trade and revenue.

 The Future for Today’s Students